Bratislava: a brief travel guide

 Bratislava has a few sightseeing areas and buildings that you should definitely walk through and visit.

-Old town
+1) Old town

 Old Town

-Bratislava castle
+2) Bratislava castle

 Bratislava Castle

 Another place where you can admire the beauties of Bratislava is on the UFO Observation Deck.
 It is 100 m above the ground and has a perfect view of the sunset and Danube river, which you can enjoy in the UFO restaurant over a glass of wine and traditional Slovak food.
 The UFO Observation Deck is a part of the Soviet futuristic architecture of the New Bridge, previously known as the Bridge of the Slovak National Uprising.
-It was opened in 1972 as an honor to the Slovak resistance to the 1944 German invasion.
+It was opened in 1972 in honor of the Slovak resistance to the 1944 German invasion.
 The New Bridge is the 7th largest hanging bridge in the world!

 Bratislava UFO